PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-12 06:55:06
+Last updated: 2024-04-12 06:55:39
-Random Quote: Pictures can be twisted and used against you and haunt you forever. - Hannah Baker
+Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy